Shaam-K/NightFall/README.md

     * Example of an API :(http://api.openweathermap.org/data/2.5/forecast?id=524901&appid={API key})

     * Most API's require an API KEY which is used for authorisation so that other people cant send commands on your app.
-NOTE : Dont leave your api keys as it during production, its an bad idea.
+NOTE : Dont leave your api keys as it during production, its a bad idea.

     * I used openweather where it had a weather and pollution api